As a writer myself, I know that the setting is one of the most critical elements of a great story.

 JK Rowling’s Harry Potter Series

-The setting of a story is crucial because it can help to create a sense of atmosphere, mood, and tone.
+The setting of a story helps to create a sense of atmosphere, mood, and tone.

 In the Harry Potter Series, for example, the ancient and imposing setting of Hogwarts Castle helps create a sense of suspense, danger, majesty, and splendor.
-The mystical setting of the Forbidden Forest also adds to the sense of wonder and mystery.
+The mystical setting of the Forbidden Forest also adds to the sense of wonder and mystery in the story.

 J.R.R.
 Tolkien’s The Lord of the Rings